zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2020/birthday.md

 me she had reached the graduate goal and I suddenly knew the reason why Yang did not talk much about paper any more.

+So what Yang Bai and I really talked about?
+As Yang Bai said, there may be some treasure in this talking since it was between two senior Tsinghua students.
+She said: Nowadays, Internet celebrity ("Web Red" in Chinese) is a popular trend in popular culture and there are many ways to create a new "Web Red".
+For example, we can record this kind of talking and make it online.
+I think there may be some different when we know there is a recording.
+Some opinions will be restricted for example.

+YB: I had not so good relationship with my roommate.
+She had stayed in USA for almost two years and now I finished the time of one-person-dormitory.
+The problem is that she takes it for granted that she could ask me to do some convenience for her.

+I scanned the chat history Yang Bai sent me and brought the first example to the eating table.

+me: You meant, for example, she asked you to put on some of her bedding clothing before she actually returned to university?

+YB: Indeed, it was an unpleasant thing but I did.
+I think we are different types and keeping "face friendship" is enough.
+She sometimes told lies that she did not have boyfriend but actually she had.

+me: So you did not like people who did not tell the truth.
+Maybe that is the reason why you did not like Fei Ma as well.
+Fei Ma is a little bit inconsistent in some trivial matters but I think he did nothing wrong in big matters.

+YB: Maybe.
+Actually I met a lot of people in the company.
+And I did not like some styles of them.
+There is one trainee who is seducing some ideas from nearby engineers.
+Even the boss had given some help to her I think.
+I think her identification is inferior to her behavior.
+Winning popularity mainly by establishing relationship.

+me: Probably.

+I thought of the trainee Ruhui Shen, in my lab.
+What Yang Bai described had some similarity with her.

+YB: Another unpleasant thing is some gender bias I think.
+You know in AI lab, there are very few female engineers.

 Indeed, we behave differently in different situations.
 When the biggest pressure is removed, you can think more about spiritual pursuit but for other students, it still needs a hard balance between life and interests.